equinix/terraform-equinix-metal-anthos-on-vsphere/README.md

     * E-Mail support@packet.com
   * Your message across one of these mediums should be:
     * I am working with the Google Anthos Terrafom deployment (github.com/packet-labs/google-anthos).
 I need an entitlement increase to allow the creation of five or more vLans.
 Can you please assist?
-* A public SSH key within your Packet account and the associated private saved at `~/.ssh/id_rsa` on the device with Terraform Files.
-(See [Packet Documentation](https://support.packet.com/kb/articles/generate-ssh-keys) for more information on creating keys.
-Permissions should be set to `0400` for `~/.ssh/id_rsa`
 * [VMware vCenter Server 6.7U3](https://my.vmware.com/group/vmware/details?downloadGroup=VC67U3B&productId=742&rPId=40665) - VMware vCenter Server Appliance ISO obtained from VMware
 * [VMware vSAN Management SDK 6.7U3](https://my.vmware.com/group/vmware/details?downloadGroup=VSAN-MGMT-SDK67U3&productId=734) - Virtual SAN Management SDK for Python, also from VMware